kineticdata/peripherals-kinetic-core/readme.md

 ![Source Icon](thumbnail.png)
-# Kinetic Request CE
+# Kinetic Core
-Handlers and sources for interacting with Kinetic Request Core Edition (CE).
+The Core component of the Kinetic Platform, (commonly referred to as Kinetic Request CE).